Fax: 770-339-9804

 This two-step procedure can feel burdensome—not just physically but also financially.
 Each visit, along with the second surgery, adds up in terms of both time and money.
 For women balancing cancer treatment, recovery, and everyday life, the extended timeline of tissue expanders can be particularly overwhelming.

 Many surgeons default to tissue expanders because they have long been considered a reliable method of reconstruction.
 This process allows the body to heal after a mastectomy while gradually preparing the chest for implants.
-For women with thinner skin or those who are undergoing radiation therapy, tissue expanders may be a necessary step, as they provide a more controlled, gradual process of skin and muscle expansion.
+For women with thinner skin or those with other medical conditions or healing issues, tissue expanders may be a necessary step, as they provide a more controlled, gradual process of skin and muscle expansion.

 However, despite its wide use, the tissue expansion method isn’t the only option—and it might not even be the best one for most women.
 As more surgeons explore alternatives, procedures like direct-to-implant reconstruction have gained traction, especially for women who prioritize faster recovery and fewer surgeries.